-The same performance level standards are applied to public schools and LEAs, disaggregating the data into the federally-defined subgroups to determine the minimum percent of students at or above the state's identified proficient performance level for the respective grade spans using the starting point calculations outlined in section 3.2b and Chart 5.
-These calculations first identified the percent of students achieving AYP for 2003-04; determined AYP intermediate goals/annual objectives based on state performance through 2012-14; and determined annual growth objectives based on school performance up to 2012-14.
+The same performance level standards are applied to public schools and LEAs, disaggregating the data into the federally-defined subgroups to determine the minimum percent of students at or above the state's identified proficient performance level for the respective grade spans using the starting point calculations outlined in section 3.2b and Chart 4.
+These calculations first identified the percent of students achieving AYP for 2003-04; determined AYP intermediate goals/annual objectives based on state performance through 2013-2014 and determined annual growth objectives based on school performance up to 2013-2014.

 In addition to meeting the 95% assessment participation rate, the graduation rate will be used as the additional indicator for public high schools.
-Disaggregation of the graduation rate for 2006-2007 will be available for AYP determination in the 2007-2008 school year.
-Beginning in 2004-2005 the third indicator as described in Section 7.2 will be used for elementary and middle public schools for determining AYP.